 Felix O. Schlags’s Jefferson Nickel Design

 The Jefferson Nickel replaced the highly popular Buffalo Nickel, which was first struck in 1913.
 By law, design changes for any given denomination were restricted for a period of 25 years.
-Thus, it was first possible to change the design of the nickel in 1938.
+Thus, it was not until 1938 that it was first possible to change the nickel’s design.

 A total of 390 different designs were submitted for the competition.
 The winning model was prepared by Felix O. Schlag.
 He was awarded the sum of $1,000 for his winning design.
 Some changes to his submitted design were made, including replacing the stylistic lettering with a more formal style, and replacing his three-quarters view of Monticello with a more static one.
 A palm tree which originally appeared was also removed.